Using scenarios in elearning, or digital learning modules, can make a huge difference to learner engagement.

 4.

-Make the characters relatable
+Make elearning characters relatable

 If a learner can empathise with a character, even one making the wrong decisions, they can start to understand their thought process and eventually learn from them.